 Although there’s no official definition of hybrid working, it’s generally accepted that the term refers to people working both in an official workplace (such as an office) and at home or elsewhere.

-As lockdown restrictions continues to be eased, your employees might spend three days a week in the workplace, for example, and two days at home.
+Therefore, your employees might spend three days a week in the workplace, for example, and two days at home.

-What is certain, though, is that this form is working has been on the increase over the past decade or so and has now been turbocharged by the coronavirus pandemic and repeated lockdowns.
+What is certain, though, is that this form is working has been on the increase over the past decade or so and has now been turbocharged by the pandemic and repeated lockdowns.

 According to a recent report by the think tank Demos, sponsored by Legal & General, “two-thirds of the working population (65%) had their daily location forcibly altered as a result of the pandemic at some stage during 2020”.